alimovabdulla/alimovabdulla/README.md

 - 📫 How to reach me **abdullaalimov555@gmail.com**

-- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
+- ⚡ Fun fact : Programming is the heartbeat of innovation, and coding is the language that shapes our digital world.

 <br>